Klasse-Digitale-Grafik/tutorials/SCSS.md

 assets
   css # compiled files only for the browser
     styles.css
-  scss # original files for you to work in
+  scss # source files for you to work in
     styles.scss
 ```
 So now you can start working with SASS/SCSS inside your `assets/scss` folder.
 Make sure that in your HTML, you still reference the `assets/css/styles.css` file.